Ad Blocker Detected

 Sialic acid is a common term for neuraminic acid with substituent either at N- or O-.
-Sialic acid is a monosaccharide having 9-C backbone.
+Sialic acid is a monosaccharide having a 9-C backbone.
 There are two major types of sialic acids; N-acetylneuraminic acid (Neu5Ac) in which an acetamide is attached through its N to the carbon-5 and 2-keto-3-deocynonic acid (Kdn) in which there is no such substituent but an extra hydroxyl group is present at carbon-5.

-Naturally occurring sialic acids have only single functionality (a group that can be used for labeling) that is N-acetyl group present at the carbon-5.
+Naturally occurring sialic acids have only single functionality (a group that can be used for labeling) that is the N-acetyl group present at the carbon-5.
 However, researchers have synthesized sialic acid derivative that has two distinct functionalities both of which can be used to label the sialic acid for metabolic glycan labeling.
 The one functionality is located at the N-acetyl grout at carbon-5 while the second one is located at the carbon-9.

 Thus, synthesized bifunctional sialic acid analog can be incorporated into the cellular glycans in the same way as the naturally occurring sialic acids.
-This approach increases the possibility of metabolic glycan labeling to study the sialylation and glycan-protein interactions.
+This approach increases the possibility of metabolic glycan labeling to study sialylation and glycan-protein interactions.

 Reference: Journal of the American Chemical Society (Bifunctional Unnatural Sialic Acids for Dual Metabolic Labeling of Cell-Surface Sialylated Glycans)

-Article doi: 10.1021/ja402326z
+Article DOI: 10.1021/ja402326z